ruediger/help.github.com/_includes/ssh_setup.markdown

 	On the GitHub site _Click &ldquo;Account Settings&rdquo;_ &gt; _Click &ldquo;SSH Public Keys&rdquo;_ &gt; _Click &ldquo;Add another public key&rdquo;_

 	Open the id_rsa.pub file with a text editor (Notepad, TextEdit, or gedit will do just fine).
 This is your public SSH key.
-You may need turn on &ldquo;view hidden files&rdquo; to find it because the <em>.ssh</em> directory is hidden. __It&rsquo;s important you copy your SSH key exactly as it is written without adding any newlines or whitespace.__ Now paste it into the &ldquo;Key&rdquo; field.
+You may need turn on &ldquo;view hidden files&rdquo; to find it because the <em>.ssh</em> directory is hidden. <span class="attention">It&rsquo;s important you copy your SSH key exactly as it is written without adding any newlines or whitespace.</span> Now paste it into the &ldquo;Key&rdquo; field.

 	<div class="more-info">
 		<h4 class="compressed">Can&rsquo;t view hidden files?
 Other ways to copy:</h4>